psobolewskiPhD/SEM_fiber_analysis/README.md

 # Visualizing the segmentation and skeletonization using napari
 The python script [Visualize_Segment_Skeleton.py](https://github.com/psobolewskiPhD/SEM_fiber_analysis/blob/main/Visualize_Segment_Skeleton.py) permits visualization of the outputs of segmenting the fibers, followed by skeletonization.
 These are crucial steps for the downstream `quanfima` analysis.
 First, images are loaded using `dask-image` with each image being a block in a dask array.
-Then segmentation and skeletonization steps are applied using `map_blocks`, a `dask.array` function that applies a function to an array (here stack of images) block-wise (here image by image).
+Then segmentation and skeletonization steps are applied using `map_blocks`, a `dask.array` method that applies a function to an array (here stack of images) block-wise (here image by image).
 Using napari these steps can be visualized lazily, on a per-image basis, without pre-computing for every image.
 The computations are performed when a slice is selected.

 [^1]: Note: In python3, the `quanfima` module has some problems due to relatively old dependencies.
 A fork capable of running 2D image fiber analysis in python3 is available: [https://github.com/psobolewskiPhD/quanfima](https://github.com/psobolewskiPhD/quanfima)